Chapter 6. Using Custom Rule Categories

 Add a new

-id: The ID that MTA rules use to reference the category.
+id: The ID that RHAMT rules will use to reference the category.

-priority: The sorting priority relative to other categories.
+priority: The sorting priority compared to other categories.
 The category with the lowest value is displayed first.

 name: The display name of the category.